FractalBlocks/Fractal/DEVELOPMENT.md

 There are TODOs for short term:

+- TESTING(CRITICAL): Test single / nested / optional propagation of `execute` function!!
 - Todo-mvc example in a separated repo
 - Flux-Challenge example and do a PR to Staltz repo
-- TESTING(CRITICAL): Test single / nested / optional propagation of component message interchange, now ignored!!
-- Better Logging functions
 - Asyncronous handling of groups, Fix styles in worker example (Fixes worker support)
 - Update examples that uses global child listeners acording to v1.2.0 changes
 - Change examples for the way we import components as router example does, note that hot-swaping changes too